The Rooster and the Fox: Sextet for Bassoon, Piano, String Quartet & Narrator

 Nathalie was born in Montreal, Canada.
 She holds degrees from the Conservatoire de Musique de Montréal, Eastman School of Music, and University of Southern California.
-Locally, she has performed with the Oregon Bach Festival, Eugene Opera, Eugene Symphony, Chamber Music Amici, Ballet Fantastique, the Oregon Mozart Players, and for a number of productions at the Shedd Institute for the Arts with artist Siri Vik.
-She currently does collaborative work with the University of Oregon’s School of Music and Dance, Eugene Vocal Arts, the Eugene Gleemen, and co-produces COVID-era outdoor concerts with soprano Laura Wayte.
+Locally, she has performed with the Oregon Bach Festival, Eugene Opera, Ballet Fantastique, Chamber Music Amici, has co-produced Covid-era outdoor concerts with soprano Laura Wayte, and regularly collaborates with artist Siri Vik at the Shedd Institute for the Arts.
+She currently does collaborative work at the University of Oregon’s School of Music and Dance, Cascadia Chamber Opera, Thurston High School music theater department, Pegasus Playhouse, The Eugene Gleemen, and Eugene Vocal Arts.

 MacIntyre Dixon, narrator

 MacIntyre has performed on Broadway, Off-Broadway, in regional theatres all over the country, and in films and television.
 He most recently completed filming a role in Alice Wu’s Netflix film The Half of It (future release).
 Before that he performed for eight years in legendary musical, The Fantasticks in New York.
 Some of his Broadway performances were in Cyrano de Bergerac (with Kevin Kline, also PBS Great Performances), The Tempest (with Patrick Stewart), The Crucible (with Liam Neeson), Gypsy (Bernadette Peters), The Threepenny Opera (with Sting), Beauty And The Beast, 1776, A Funny Thing Happened On The Way To The Forum, and the National Tour of Guys and Dolls.

 Arnaud Ghillebaert, viola